kamilrybacki/mtgapi/docs/reference/schemas.md

 ### Mana Value

-???+ note 'Mana Value JSON Schema'
+???+ note "Mana Value JSON Schema"
     ```json
     {
       "description": "Represents the mana value of a Magic: The Gathering card.",